 4. To unveil the secrets of top chefs

 Taste of Paris is also a platform for dialogue and learning.
-Interested visitors have the opportunity to attend workshopsand unique cooking demonstrations, to discover the know-how and tips of top chefs.
+Interested visitors have the opportunity to attend workshopsand unique cooking demonstrations, including those from the Ferrandi school, to discover the know-how and tips of top chefs.
 Children can also take part in workshops and cookery classes designed especially for their needs.
 There is so much to inspire cooking fans as well as budding little cooks!

 5. To purchase exceptional products